12 Best Desulfator Battery Charger On The Market 2020 (Master Reviews & Buying Guide)

 The 2 amp setting is for regular charging, the 4 amp is for large deep cycle batteries, and the 8 amp setting is for AGM batteries.

-This battery charger desulfates your battery at every amp setting, and it is regulated, so you don’t overcharge or undercharge your battery regardless of the amp setting.
+This battery charger desulfates your lead acid battery at every amp setting, and it is regulated, so you don’t overcharge or undercharge your battery regardless of the amp setting.

 You can also use it under extreme temperatures that are still considered safe due to its ambient temperature sensor.
 At the price tag, this battery performs more than you would expect.